Make

 | Frequency Range | 26.965 – 27.255 MHz |

-The XCB-11 is typically configured as a mobile or compact base unit housed in a metal cabinet.
-The front panel includes a channel selector, volume, and squelch controls, along with a signal meter and microphone connector.
+The XCB-11 is housed in a metal cabinet with a front-facing control panel.
+The layout includes a channel selector, volume/on-off control, and squelch control, along with a signal/RF meter.

 History